yuanfux/use-query-state/README.md

 #### QueryParamName
 - Type: `string`
 - Required: `true`
-- Description: the valued is used as the query parameter name
+- Description: the value is used as the query parameter name

 #### Options
 - Type: